DanielMateosLab/movy/README.md

 # MOVY

-A service to get the details of your favourite apps.
+An app to get details of your favourite TV shows.
 See the live version [here](https://movy-ashen.vercel.app/)!

 ## Architecture